The Carmi Times

-The Carmi Times is an American daily newspaper published in Carmi, Illinois.
+The Carmi Times was an American daily newspaper published in Carmi, Illinois.
 In 1987, the paper was acquired by Hollinger.
 Former owner GateHouse Media purchased roughly 160 daily and weekly newspapers from Hollinger in 1997.

 The daily newspaper covers the White County communities of Carmi, Grayville and Norris City.
 GateHouse also publishes a Weekly Times in Carmi, and the Norris City Banner weekly.